 1. You absolutely need beta readers

-It’s tough finding beta readers, but it is by far the best way to get feedback on your book’s plot and also your use of grammar, spelling and punctuation.
+But it is by far the best way to get feedback on your book’s plot and your use of grammar, spelling, and punctuation.

 I get a lot of authors asking me where they can find beta readers.
-Well, there is no magic fountain where you can wish them on to your book.
+Well, there is no magic fountain where you can wish them onto your book.

 However, there is an easy way.
 Offer to become a beta reader.

 Even when you do, you will be waiting quite a while for their feedback.
 So you have plenty of time to spend.

 But the big benefit is that by offering to become a beta reader, you will get a lot of responses.

-The other huge benefit is that by beta reading for other authors you will learn from what they write and the mistakes they make.
+The other huge benefit is that by beta reading for other authors, you will learn from what they write and the mistakes they make.
 You can then apply this knowledge to your book.